Skip to content

 <script lang="ts">

-import Form from "$lib/components/forms/Form.svelte"
+import Form from "$lib/components/forms/form.svelte"

 </script>